soniox/soniox_examples/speech_to_text/python/real_time_transcription/proxy/README.md

 Open new terminal window:

-1. Navigate to client folder: `cd frontend`
+1. Navigate to client folder: `cd client`
 2. Start a HTTP server to serve the HTML file: `npx serve` (or use a HTTP server of your choice to serve it)
 3. Open client in browser and click start button, confirm microphone audio permissions and start talking.